 - 2 tsp pure vanilla extract

-- Preheat oven to 325 F. Prepare an 8″ spring form pan by oiling with coconut oil.
+- Preheat oven to 325 F. Prepare an 8″ spring form pan by lightly coating it with coconut oil.
 Wrap a strip of tin foil around the edge of the pan to prevent burning.
-See photos below.

-- Add almonds and cashews to a food processor and process until you have a fine meal.
-Add in cashew butter and dates and process again until you have a sticky dough, then add in a pinch of salt and oats and process again until everything sticks together.
-If it isn’t very sticky, add a teaspoon of water.
-Press evenly into the springform pan, forming a crust around the edges.
+- Make the crust.
+Add almonds, oats, and salt to a food processor and process until you have a fine meal.
+Add in almond butter and dates and process again until you have a sticky dough.
+If it isn’t very sticky, add a teaspoon of water and process again.
+Press evenly and firmly into the prepared springform pan, forming a crust around the edges.
 Set aside.